stormi-li/Resync/README.md

 ```go
 lock := client.NewLock("mylock")
 ```
-The first parameter is a unique lock name.
+The parameter is a unique lock name.

 # Interface - resync.Lock